-In honesty I rarely hear much praise for Dubai, a city often dubbed fake and somewhat boring with its shiny new facade overshadowing authenticity and origins.
-Fanfan was one of the unimpressed flying to Dubai for her first ever travels outside of Thailand.
-She booked a weeks stay in Dubai only to leave three days later because she “was bored”.
-However it is hard to argue with its popularity as one of the world’s most visited cities (7th globally, 2013) and its convenient location as a stopover city between Europe and Asia.
-On my visit, on a Dubai stopover, I try to look past the new Dubai and find its humble origins.
-Origins as a minor port on the Persian Gulf Coast, a hub for dhows passing between the world’s east and west, its life before oil wealth and expat hordes.
+But on my visit, on a Dubai stopover, I tried to look past the new Dubai to find its humble origins.
+Its origins as a minor port on the Persian Gulf Coast, a hub for dhows passing between the world’s east and west, its life before oil wealth and ex-pat hordes.
 However the local culture has always been somewhat skewed with influences of settling traders and nomads.
-Now with a 90% expat community the authenticity of old Dubai has almost been obliterated for passing eyes.
+Now with a 90% expat community, the authenticity of old Dubai has almost been obliterated for passing eyes.
 Dubai is ethnically Arab yet the majority of Emiratis are Persian (Iranian) and together these cultures continue to thrive locally.
 If new to the region – Dubai will no doubt be a unique and exciting destination and my first experience proved this.
-On a two day Dubai stopover I am quick on the ground, fitted in a keffiyah (head dress) and out to find authentic experiences in Dubai.
+On a two day Dubai stopover I am quick on the ground, fitted in a keffiyeh (headdress) and out to find authentic experiences in Dubai.
 Note there’s a lot of tourists.

 The best start to Dubai is at the creek, the historic centre of trade which splits through the centre of the city.
 Deira on one side and Bur Dubai the opposite.
 While Deira now sparkles with shiny new skyscrapers the traditional ‘dhows’ (big boats) and ‘abras’ (small boats) continue to plough the waterways beneath and a tour of the creek by abra is worth the visit.
 For a quicker creek crossing abras also depart every few minutes from both sides of the creek (cost 1 dirham for taxi).
 In the evening the bigger dhows offer dinner cruises (we give it a miss).